siddharthvivek23/Alzheimer-Transcriptomic-Analysis/README.md

 ## Data Sources

+Bulk RNA-seq data were provided through the University at Albany high school bioinformatics program and included Alzheimer's disease and control brain tissue samples.

-RNA-seq datasets were obtained from publicly available NCBI GEO resources.
+Single-cell RNA-seq data were obtained from the publicly available NCBI GEO database:

+GSE243292

 ## Reproducibility